coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - create `lorem.in` file with the above content in `data` folder
 - update `readme.txt` to describe where lorem.in comes from
 - update `Makefile` to consider multiple input data files
-  - to keep it simple, `cat` both data files to generate one `charsplot.out`
+  - to keep it simple, `cat` both data files to generate one `charscount.out`
   - hint: you will have to add `lorem.in` to two lines...
 - generate results
 - commit changed files and create a new tag